scala/scala3/docs/docs/reference/contextual-instance/relationship-implicits.md

 ### Implicit Values

-Implicit `val` definitions in Scala 2 can be expressed in Dotty using a regular `val` definition and an instance alias.
+Implicit `val` definitions in Scala 2 can be expressed in Dotty using a regular `val` definition and an alias instance.
 E.g., Scala 2's
 ```scala
   lazy implicit val pos: Position = tree.sourcePos
 ```